Atlantic heating up: Major Hurricane Gabrielle, 2 more areas being watched

 "Any storm that forms or tracks into the warm waters of the southwestern Atlantic could intensify quickly," DaSilva added.
 "We will monitor these areas closely for any signs of tropical activity, due to the risk of rapid strengthening.”

-Another tropical wave that moved off the coast of Africa this past Friday is contending with dry air and disruptive wind shear at this time, but will eventually enter an area more favorable for strengthening.
-It has a high potential for tropical development this week as it moves westward.
+Another tropical wave that moved off the coast of Africa this past Friday is contending with dry air and disruptive wind shear at this time, but it will eventually enter an area more favorable for strengthening.
+As it moves west-northwestward, it has a high potential for tropical development this week.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.Report a Typo